myrrlyn/apocrypha.es/priv/archive/7zfxul.md

 half-naked up the Jerall mountains Shouting Vukeinziivul’s name, interjected with expletives and profanities.
-According to legend, when he reached Vukeinziivul’s roost, Haknir single-handedly fought with both the priest and his master in an unrelenting battle of Thu’ums.
+According to legend, when he reached Vukeinziivul’s roost, Haknir single-handedly fought with both the priest and his master in an unrelenting battle of Thu’umme.
 The skies above were said to have rumbled with a deafening thunder for two days and nights and several avalanches were triggered all across the mighty Jeralls, engulfing soldiers from both sides.